Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 - 2.Testing: Deeply tests artifacts, generates audit-ready workpapers, and marks proof.

-The handoff is automatic, and tested evidence persists for future audits, resolving the trade-off between breadth and depth.
+The handoff is automatic, and tested evidence persists for future audits.

 A Worked Example: One Control, From Gap to Proof